 EsF prepares individuals to carry out the broader social mission of the Montessori movement; deepening their understanding of the needs of humanity and the development of the child by revisiting Montessori principles and practices from the perspective of society at large.

-EsF builds capacity by connecting Montessori teachers, advocates, students, schools and organisations with communities, local officials, policy makers and funders, to improve the visibility and credibility of Montessori education and consequently increase its availability and access.
+EsF builds capacity by connecting Montessori teachers, advocates, students, schools and organisations with communities, social entrepeneurs, local officials and policy makers, to improve the visibility and credibility of Montessori education and consequently increase its availability and access.

 'Children are capable from birth of developing themselves through their own experiences in response to their environment.
 Education from birth should offer children a framework for self-directed, life-long learning through meeting their developmental needs.
 We create for the children a developmentally-appropriate and engaging environment in a diverse and inclusive multi-aged community, where children and adults are collaborators and role models.
 All humans have an innate drive to fulfill their highest potential.
 In supporting that potential on an individual level, we enable the development of contributing and peaceful global citizens responsive to the diverse needs of society.'
 2011 Dallas Declaration